Our gay city guide to Chisinau with tips on the gay scene, activities, cool restaurants, accommodation, and how to stay safe.

 - Friendly and helpful staff

-For gay backpackers, the Hostel City Center is our favourite gay-friendly budget option in Chisinau.
+For gay backpackers, the Hostel City Center is our favorite gay-friendly budget option in Chisinau.

-We loved the bright colours and decor everywhere (see that cute picture above), as well as how impeccably clean everything is.
+We loved the bright colors and decor everywhere (see that cute picture above), as well as how impeccably clean everything is.
 There's a communal kitchen so you can cook for yourself while the hostel also provides towels.
-If you're just looking for somewhere clean, comfy and affordable to sleep, then the Hostel City Center is a wonderful choice.
+If you're just looking for somewhere clean, comfy, and affordable to sleep in, then the Hostel City Center is a wonderful choice.

 Gay bars in Chisinau

 A wholesome and welcoming place.
 The staff at Barbar are friendly, ushering you inside with a warm smile and greeting.
 The music is the perfect mix of dance classics and Europop.
 The drinks are fairly cheap and nicely hit that sweet spot.
 The crowd is a mix of tourists and locals, old and young.
 It's a place for colleagues and college friends to hang out.
 Everyone here is fairly chilled and accepting of different people.
 Whilst we would advise against PDA, people we met here were very open-minded and chatty.
-Barbar is located at 56 Mihai Eminsecu Street and is open every daily until around 11pm (5am on weekends).
+Barbar is located at 56 Mihai Eminsecu Street and is open every day until around 11 pm (5 am on weekends).

 Gay clubs in Chisinau

 As with the bars, there are no official gay clubs in Chisinau.
-Kurabu used to be the main gay club in Chisinau but appears to have closed down.
-LGBTQ parties usually now take place underground, announced at the last-minute via word of mouth and social media.
+The Kurabu club used to be the main gay club in Chisinau but it sadly did not survive Covid and has closed down permanently.
+LGBTQ parties usually now take place underground, announced at the last minute via word of mouth and social media.
 Otherwise, these were the closest we could find to more tolerant queer-friendly clubs:

 Gay events in Chisinau